square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > ListLoyaltyProgramsResponse ListLoyaltyPrograms(ctx, )
 ListLoyaltyPrograms

 Returns a list of loyalty programs in the seller's account.
-Currently, a seller can only have one loyalty program.
+Loyalty programs define how buyers can earn points and redeem points for rewards.
+Square sellers can have only one loyalty program, which is created and managed from the Seller Dashboard.
+For more information, see [Loyalty Program Overview](https://developer.squareup.com/docs/loyalty/overview).
+Replaced with [RetrieveLoyaltyProgram](api-endpoint:Loyalty-RetrieveLoyaltyProgram) when used with the keyword `main`.

 ### Required Parameters
 This endpoint does not need any parameter.